Zhoubi Suanjing

 The Zhoubi Suanjing, also known by many other names, is an ancient Chinese astronomical and mathematical work.
 The Zhoubi is most famous for its presentation of Chinese cosmology and a form of the Pythagorean theorem.
-It claims to present 246 problems worked out by the early Zhou culture hero Ji Dan and members of his court, placing its contents in the 11th century.
-However, the present form of the book does not seem to be earlier than the 2nd century Eastern Han, with some additions and commentaries continuing to be added for several more centuries.
+It claims to present 246 problems worked out by the Duke of Zhou as well as members of his court, placing its composition during the 11th century BC.
+However, the present form of the book does not seem to be earlier than the Eastern Han (25–220 AD), with some additions and commentaries continuing to be added for several more centuries.

+The book was included as part of the Ten Computational Canons.